dineshkummarc/xray-specs/Readme.md

 # Xray Specs

-A simple, light-weight mocking library for javascript applications.

-*Features*
+Simple mocking and stub library.
+I decided to write my own library because I couldn't find support for the following:

-+ Create mocks and stubs
++ Create mocks and stubs on undefined objects
++ Verification by type
++ Custom expectations

+See below for more information about these topics.

+Full API documentation coming soon...

 # Mock Objects